jisaacks/GitGutter/README.md

 An dialog is displayed with version information of Sublime Text and all packages being used by GitGutter.

-If git is working properly, the dialog contains a line like _git version 2.10.0.windows.1_.
+If git was found on [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) and is working properly, the dialog contains a line like _git version 2.10.0.windows.1_.
 Otherwise some  more detailed information about the reason for git not to work may be found in the console window, then.

 #### Git works in shell but is not found by GitGutter!